he-zhang-hsu/multiple_imputation_book/README.md

-# multiple_imputation_book
+To store code and datasets for Chapter 14: Some Advanced Topics

-To store code and datasets for the book of multiple imputation
+Example14.1.R, Example14.2.R, Example14.3.R, Example14.4.R, and Example14.5.R are all simulation programs.